zio/zio/docs/reference/core/cause.md

 ### Die

-The `Die` cause indicates a defect or in other words, an unexpected failure of type `Throwable`.
-Additionally, it contains the stack traces of the occurred defect.
-We can use the `Cause.die` to create one:
+The `Die` cause indicates a defect, an _unexpected failure_ of type `Throwable`.
+It contains the stack trace of the defect that occurred.
+We can use `Cause.die` to create one:

 ```scala mdoc:compile-only
 import zio._